 It may not be a person, but it was born from personal experience, and it will be there in those moments, proactively helping make a different choice.
 It is a hand reached out in support to fellow addicts.

 We get it.
 We've got your back, in the moments when you need it the most.

-We plan to expand to gaming, social media and news.
+We plan to expand to gambling, social media, news and gaming.

 Our goal is to make it as seamless as possible for WanaBuddy to be part of the user's internet experience.

-We need to present options at the point of need, so the user will have to install or configure the appropriate WanaBuddy products, depending on their usage patterns.
+We need to present options in the moment of temptation.
+Given the privacy controls and protections that user's enjoy today, this will have to be opt-in.
+Users will likely need to install or configure the appropriate WanaBuddy products, depending on their usage patterns.

 Our top targets are:

 We also intend to support iOS and Android apps

 The aim is to identify the exact moment when a user starts an addictive 'session' and proactively engage them with a 'buddy' approach.
 At the very least, we can offer therapeutically-informed, non-coercive alternatives.